BIOP/abba_python/README.md

 pip install ipywidgets
 ```

-You can now run `jupyter lab` and start using notebooks, like the ones provided in examples in the github repo.
+You can now run `jupyter lab` and start using notebooks, like the ones provided in examples in the gitHub repo.

 # Installing extra modules